icann/resolver-testbed/setup-and-running.md

 * `unzip master.zip`
 * `rm master.zip`

-## Build the middlebox-vm and resolvers-vm VMs
+## Build the gateway-vm and resolvers-vm VMs

-Because the middlebox-vm and resolvers-vm VMs are both based on Debian, build a base VM that will be cloned into the two VMs.
+Because the gateway-vm and resolvers-vm VMs are both based on Debian, build a base VM that will be cloned into the two VMs.

 * Get the recent Debiain image from `http://cdimage.debian.org/cdimage/release/current/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`